 Goodwill is tested for impairment annually at a reporting unit level.
 We have determined that we have one reporting unit which is the same as our sole operating segment.
-We first perform a qualitative assessment of goodwill, a Step 0 analysis, to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If we determine that is more likely than not that the fair value of a reporting unit is less than its carrying value we perform a quantitative impairment test.
+We first perform a qualitative assessment of goodwill to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If we determine that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If we determine that it is more likely than not that the fair value of a reporting unit is less than its carrying value we perform a quantitative impairment test.
 This test identifies both the existence of and the amount of goodwill impairment by comparing the fair value of a reporting unit to its carrying amount, including goodwill.
 If the fair value of a reporting unit exceeds its carrying amount goodwill is not impaired.
-If the carrying amount of a reporting unit exceeds its fair value an impairment loss is recognized in amount equal to that excess, limited to the amount of goodwill allocated to that reporting unit.
+If the carrying amount of a reporting unit exceeds its fair value an impairment loss is recognized in amount equal to that exceess, limited to the amount of goodwill allocated to that reporting unit.
 It is possible that changes in circumstances or changes in management's judgments, assumptions and estimates could result in an impairment charge of a portion or all of its goodwill.

 When performing a quantitative impairment test we make various estimates and assumptions in determining the estimated fair value of our reporting unit using a combination of discounted cash flow models and valuations based on earnings multiples for guideline public companies and transactions in our reporting unit's industry peer group, when externally quoted market prices are not readily available.
 Discounted cash flow models are highly reliant on various assumptions, including projected business results, long-term growth factors and discount rate.
-Management judgement is involved in estimating these variables, and they include inherent uncertainties since they are forecasting future events.
+Management judgment is involved in estimating these variables, and they include inherent uncertainties since they are forecasting future events.
 We perform sensitivity analyses by using a range of inputs to confirm the reasonableness of the long-term growth rate and discount rate estimates.

-We performed our annual goodwill impairment test using the qualitative approach as of October 1, 2021 and concluded there was no impairment as of that date.
+We performed our annual goodwill impairment test using the qualitative approach as of October 1, 2022 and concluded there was no impairment as of that date.
 Factors that we considered in determining that it was not more likely than not that the carrying value of our reporting unit exceeded its fair value included the results of the quantitative test performed in fiscal year 2020, our forecasts of future operating performance, market conditions, and other negative factors.
 In addition, we also considered our market capitalization relative to our net assets as of the testing date.
 Subsequent to this annual impairment test, no additional indications of an impairment were identified.

-No goodwill impairment charges were recognized for goodwill for fiscal years 2021, 2020 or 2019.
-For additional information related to our goodwill, see Notes to Consolidated Financial Statements (Note 8-Goodwill and Intangible Assets, net) contained elsewhere in this annual report on Form 10-K.
+No goodwill impairment charges were recognized for goodwill for fiscal years 2022, 2021 or 2020.
+For additional information related to our goodwill, see Notes to Consolidated Financial Statements (Note 7-Goodwill and Intangible Assets, net) contained elsewhere in this annual report on Form 10-K.